heerkubadia/Computer-Networks/README.md

 2. Run the cells to process and analyze the captured `.pcap` file.

 ## Additional Tips
+- Turn off the wifi to avoid capturing extra packets.
 - Ensure that you have the necessary permissions to capture packets on your network interface.
 You may need `sudo` privileges for this.
 - Make sure that the `libpcap` library is installed on your system in order to compile the sniffer.